mossicrue/satellite-subscription-orchestrator/README.md

 # satellite-attach-subscription
-A beautyful tool for managing subscription
+A beautyful tool for managing satellite subscriptions